VR-Blackbird/Bash_scripts/README.md

 ## disable-local-user:
 The goal of this script is to allow for a local Linux account to be disabled, deleted, and optionally archived.

+## Remote-execution
+The goal of this script is to execute shell commands on multiple remote servers from an administrator server (Simulated server environment)